TacklePika/MemoryGameProject/1README.md

 ## Further Testing
 - The website is tested on various browers including Google Chrome, Safari and Firefox.
-- The website is also viewed on a variety of devices using the Inspect function across platforms such as desktop, iPad and iPhone to ensure that it is responsive.
+- The website is also viewed on a variety of devices using the Google Chrome Inspect tool function across platforms such as desktop, iPad and iPhone to ensure that it is responsive and displays all content.
-- Testing is done to ensure there are no broken links between the homepage and gaming levels.\
+- Testing is done to ensure there are no broken links between the homepage and gaming levels.

 ## Bugs
 - On some mobile devices the game board pushes towards the right when displayed.